Yutoti/LeetCode/README.md

 Given an array of size n, find the majority element.
 The majority element is the element that appears more than ⌊ n/2 ⌋ times.

 You may assume that the array is non-empty and the majority element always exist in the array.

+## 122. Best Time to Buy and Sell Stock II（2018.4.4）
+Say you have an array for which the ith element is the price of a given stock on day i.

+Design an algorithm to find the maximum profit.
+You may complete as many transactions as you like (ie, buy one and sell one share of the stock multiple times).
+However, you may not engage in multiple transactions at the same time (ie, you must sell the stock before you buy again).